Madannapet

 Madannapet is a locality in Hyderabad, Telangana, India.

 Commercial area

-There are many shops and a big vegetable market called as Madannapet mandi, which is quite popular among people of surrounding suburbs.
+There are many shops and a big vegetable market called Madannapet mandi, which is quite popular among people of surrounding suburbs.

-There is also a popular fish market situated near the vegetable market at the third gate.
-Many people visit and buy the fresh fish and sea food.
-It is crowded on Sundays.
+A popular fish market situated near the vegetable market attracts people looking to buy fresh fish and seafood.
+It is particularly crowded on Sundays.

-An old Eidgahs (recognized by TS Wakf Board) is in this area.
+An old Eidgah (recognized by TS Wakf Board) is in this area.

 Transport

 TSRTC connects Madannapet with all parts of the city.

 The closest MMTS Train station is at Yakutpura.